xandout/home-in-a-box/README.md

 ## What

-This docker image will run Xfce on Fedora:latest and start a VNC server so you can use your new workstation.
+This docker image will run Xfce on fedora:latest and start a VNC server so you can use your new workstation.

 ## How